devnich/unix-shell/README.md

 -   Unix shell is the scriptable **shell** around the operating system.
     It provides a simple interface for making the operating system do work, without having to know exactly how it accomplishes that work.

+## The past is always with us

+The design and terminology of modern computers is based on metaphors from a previous age.

+1. Files and folders
+2. Teletype input and output
+3. Modern touch devices don\'t expose the file system, so you may be less comfortable with navigating directory trees than people whose primary computing devices were desktop computers

 # Navigating files and directories